bewchabbacc/docker-environments/sa_site/README.md

 3. Run `make`, as mentioned above.

-4. Run `vagrant up` to start the virtual machine
+4. Run `vagrant up --provision` to start the virtual machine

 ### Accessing the Instance ###